sifzerda/solitaire/README.md

-# gamestack
+# Gamestack

 This is a personal project to create a react MERN stack app which has a number of simple games.
+These were built from scratch (i.e. no code derived from elsewhere) with ChatGPT help.

 Currently has minesweeper.

 Others: